cakebread/twerp/README.rst

     $ twerp -s 'this is a test' -r +12135551212

-         Send SMS message:
+         Send SMS message

     $ twerp -L

-         List all your SMS messages (Careful if you have zillions!)
+         List all of your SMS messages (Be careful if you have zillions!)

     $ twerp -S nnnnnnnnnnnn